Likowo/SAGS_APP_Final/README.md

 # Introduction:

- End point of SAGS project is to create a multi-service app that provides services and trainings to the general public in different sectors.
+> End point of SAGS project is to create a multi-service app that provides services and trainings to the general public in different sectors.

-- Wireframe down with draw.io
+- Wireframe done with draw.io
 Link: https://app.diagrams.net/
 ![Alt text](image.png)